SEIKO Controller:

 BibTeX

-title={Multi-Contact Whole Body Force Control for Position-Controlled Robots},
+title={Multi-Contact Whole-Body Force Control for Position-Controlled Robots},

 }